pjdijxhoorn/milestone-project-2/readme.md

           used on the next pages as well for all the other functions.

     - ### Timer
-        - The timer page has 2 timers for every player.
-16 players in total for 16 is the maximum amount of players that is allowed to participate within any given match.
+        - The timer page has two timers for every player.
+16 players in total since 16 is the maximum amount of players that is allowed to participate within any given match.
 The names of the homepage will be shown again.
-If not enough players will be made then the names will be player1 ,player2 etc. Every player will have 1 toggle switch that switches between a bench timer and a field-timer.
-For a player is either playing or is on the bench.
+If not enough players will be made then the names will be player 1 , player 2 etc. Every player will have 1 toggle switch that switches between a bench timer and a field-timer.
+Because a player is either playing or is on the bench.
 The toggle switches are all switched on towards the field-timer.
-This will save / time actions for the coach Because the coach normally starts with 11 players in the field.
+This will save / time actions for the coach Because the coach normally starts with 11 players on the field.
 On the bottom there are 3 buttons and a mainTimer.
 The main timer will show the total time that elapsed.
-The start button wil start the main timer, and the timers that the toggle switches are pointing add. the stop button will stop all the timers, and the reset button will reset all timers.
-While the timers are running, and you switch from a bench to a field timer the bench-timer resets.
-This will give the coach a time that the player is on the bench at that sub and not the overall bench time.
-Which is more useful for a coach to know for than he can see how long the player has rested and can be subbed in again.
+The start button wil start the main timer and the timers that the toggle switches are pointing at. the stop button will stop all the timers, and the reset button will reset all timers.
+While the timers are running you will be able to switch between bench and field timers.
+The bench-timer resets when switched to field.
+          This will give the coach a time that the player is on the bench at that particular sub and not the overall bench time.
+Which is more useful for a coach to know for than he can see how long the player has rested and when he can be subbed in again.
         - On bigger screens the timer page also shows a field with drag-able name boxes to keep track of the positions of all the players in the field.
 These names again come from the function from the home-page.